Permit to Acquire a Firearm (PTA)

 What if I am acquiring a firearm in NSW?

 All firearms transactions, both acquisition and disposal, must be witnessed by a licensed NSW Firearms Dealer.
 The dealer will return the section titled 'Notice of Purchase' to the Firearms Registry to finalise the transfer of Registration of the firearm.

 If there is no licensed Firearms Dealer within 100km of the residential address of both the buyer and the seller, the transaction may be witnessed by an authorised police officer.

 What if I am acquiring a firearm from Interstate or Overseas?

-If the firearm is to be acquired from Interstate or Overseas, you will still require a permit to acquire the firearm.
-In addition you will need to locate a NSW Firearms Dealer to arrange for the transfer of the firearm from Interstate or overseas to the NSW Firearms Dealer.
+If the firearm is to be acquired from Interstate or Overseas, you will still require a PTA.
+In addition you will need to locate a NSW Firearms Dealer and arrange for the transfer of the firearm from Interstate or Overseas to the NSW Firearms Dealer.